lebr0nli/Pwngdb/pwndbg/README.md

 3. Add `import pwndbg.commands.pwngdb` and `import pwndbg.commands.angelheap` into `/path/to/pwndbg/pwndbg/__init__.py`

-You can use these commands to install it:
+You can use [install.sh](install.sh) to do this automatically or use the following commands:

 ```shell
 #!/bin/bash